anOsuPlayer/Moona/GUIDE.md

 As already mentioned in the [README.md file](https://github.com/anOsuPlayer/Moona/blob/early_dev/README.md), those packages which will be *non-dependent* will be *released in A STANDALONE RELEASE, too*.
 Those features will live all together inside a separated .jar file, which you'll be able to download when every new update comes out (NOTE: *EVERY non-dependent package* will have its own small release).
 I had in mind this feature in order for people to really get what they most like or what they most need out of this framework.

 #### **BASIC:**
 There is not much to need on this dependency type: all the *basic elements* are *those CONTAINED INSIDE THE moonaFramework PACKAGE (INCLUDED)*, which you'll be able to see right [here](https://github.com/anOsuPlayer/Moona/wiki/.moonaFramework).
+It's a bit of an obscure property, since it only regards those elements which make up the very base of the framework.

-Basic elements *ARE ALSO DEPENDENT:* being them the framework itself it would not make any sense if.. elements that make the framework could live *without the framework*... is this some kind of paradox, maybe?
+Basic elements *ARE ALSO DEPENDENT:* being them the framework itself it would not make any sense if.. elements that make the framework could live *without the framework*... is this some kind of paradox, maybe.

-#### **ESSENTIAL:**
-An element is considered to be *essential* when *Moona CANNOT EXIST without that certain element*.
-They are a bit like *"inverse dependent elements"*: if dependent elements *cannot live outside of the framework*, without essential elements *the framework could not work*.

 Also, those elements *follow the same rules of non-dependent elements*: they also can live outside of the framework's context (REMEMBER! they are *essential to Moona*, this means that *MOONA NEEDS THEM*, but *they DON'T NEED MOONA*!) and essential packages will feature their own *standalone release*, too.